snowchains.com - UK leading snow chain supplier

 Can I use snow chains on tarmac?

 Snow chains are designed for use on packed snow and ice.
-Driving on tarmac is not recommended because it will wear the chains very quickly.
+Driving on tarmac is not recommended because it will wear the chains very quickly and increase the chances of breaking them.
 Snow chains can also be used in muddy conditions - very useful for motorhomes.
 We also sell snow chains to the middle east for use in sandy conditions!

 What about snow socks?